We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 - Only gummies available

-The best HHC product I’ve come across are the gummies from Summit, the sister brand of reputable CBD company R&R. I’m a big fan of this brand because it provides detailed test results from a reputable lab (Columbia Laboratories).
-It also uses high-quality ingredients like tapioca syrup and pectin, and only natural flavoring and colors.
+The best HHC product I’ve come across is the gummies from Summit, the sister brand of reputable CBD company R&R. I’m a big fan of this brand because it provides detailed test results from a top-tier lab (Columbia Laboratories).

 TREHouse